afterpay/sdk-ios/README.md

 ### Widget Handler

 If you wish to be informed when the status has changed, set up a `WidgetHandler`. `WidgetHandler` is protocol you can implement, and then provide your implementation to the Afterpay SDK with `Afterpay.setWidgetHandler`.
+The SDK will call your implementation when an event occurs.

 For example: